Invasive Plants

 for more information click on the V-symbol to learn more about each invasive plant

-Watch Amanda Devine, an FCT volunteer and Invasive Plant Management Specialist, talk about recreational invasive species management in a recent FCT workshop below:
+Watch Amanda Devine, Director of Stewardship at MCHT and an FCT volunteer who manages Invasive Plant Management, talk about recreational invasive species management in an FCT virtual workshop.

 How You Can Help Care for the Native Landscape: